patbi/AI_Security_Engineers_Roadmap/Module6_Automation/Module6_Automation.md

 How to create a folder ?

-How to to remove a folder from its directory ?
+How to remove a folder from its directory ?

 How to handle program errors ?